 Also make an appointment with your doctor if your partner has been diagnosed with gonorrhea.
 You may not experience signs or symptoms that prompt you to seek medical attention.
 But without treatment, you can reinfect your partner even after he or she has been treated for gonorrhea.

 Gonorrhea is caused by the bacterium Neisseria gonorrhoeae.
 The gonorrhea bacteria are most often passed from one person to another during sexual contact, including oral, anal or vaginal intercourse.

-- A sex partner who has concurrent partners
+- Having a sex partner who has other partners

-Untreated gonorrhea can lead to significant complications, such as:
+Untreated gonorrhea can lead to major complications, such as:

 - Infertility in men.
-Men with untreated gonorrhea can experience epididymitis — inflammation of a small, coiled tube in the rear portion of the testicles where the sperm ducts are located (epididymis).
-Epididymitis is treatable, but if left untreated, it may lead to infertility.
+Gonorrhea can cause a small, coiled tube in the rear portion of the testicles where the sperm ducts are located (epididymis) to become inflamed (epididymitis).
+Untreated epididymitis can lead to infertility.